frankieroberto/nhsnotes/app/posts/week-61-realignment.md

 description: NHS frontend version 10.
 Vaccine news.
 ---

+I spent the first half of this week recovering from a mild bout of Covid, working from home whilst the kids mostly entertained themselves.
+Lockdown vibes.

-Two big bits of news to discuss this week, so let’s dive right in.
+Two big bits of news to discuss this week.

 ## NHS frontend version 10